Helly2010/Cloud-Computing-Project/README.md

 Inside the virtual environment run `python runner.py`

+To start the db with docker `docker compose --env-file=.env.docker --profile dev up`

 To create a migration revision: `alembic revision --autogenerate -m "your migration title"`

 To run the database migrations: `alembic upgrade head`